-) HEALTH ORGANIZATION т HEALTH ORGANIZATION ١.
+) HEALTH ORGANIZATION.
+REALIR UKUANIZATIUN.

 - 3 (a) FINDINGS.-Congress makes the following find-4 ings: - 5 (1) The World Health Organization (WHO) is 6 a specialized agency of the United Nations, charged 7 with coordinating health efforts within the United 8 Nations system.
-The World Health Assembly 9 (WHA) is the decision-making body of the WHO, 10 which convenes annually in May to set the policies 11 and priorities of the organization.
-Statehood is not 12 a requirement for attendance at the WHA, and nu-13 merous observers, including non-members and non-14 governmental organizations, attended the most re-15 cent WHA in May 2017. - (2) Taiwan began seeking to participate in the WHO as an observer in 1997.
+The World Health Assembly (WHA) is the decision-making body of the WHO, 9 10 which convenes annually in May to set the policies 11 and priorities of the organization.
+Statehood is not 12 a requirement for attendance at the WHA, and nu-13 merous observers, including non-members and non-14 governmental organizations, attended the most re-15 cent WHA in May 2018. - (2) Taiwan began seeking to participate in the WHO as an observer in 1997.
 In 2009, with strong support from successive United States Administrations, Congress, and like-minded WHO Member States, and during a period of improved Cross-Strait relations, Taiwan received an invitation to attend the WHA as an observer under the name "Chinese Taipei".
 Taiwan received the same invitation each year until 2016, when following the election of President Tsai-Ing Wen of the Democratic Progressive Party, Taiwan's engagement in the international

 - community began facing increased resistance from the People's Republic of China (PRC).
 Taiwan's invitation to the 2016 WHA was received late and included new language conditioning Taiwan's participation on the PRC's "one China principle".
-In 2017, Taiwan did not receive an invitation to the WHA. - (3) Taiwan remains a model contributor to world health, having provided financial and technical assistance to respond to numerous global health challenges.
+In 2017 and 2018, Taiwan did not receive an invitation to the WHA. - (3) Taiwan remains a model contributor to world health, having provided financial and technical assistance to respond to numerous global health challenges.
 Taiwan has invested over \$6 billion in international medical and humanitarian aid efforts impacting over 80 countries since 1996.
 In 2014, Taiwan responded to the Ebola crisis by donating \$1 million and providing 100,000 sets of personal protective equipment.
 Through the Global Cooperation and Training Framework, the United States and Taiwan have jointly conducted training programs for experts to combat MERS, Dengue Fever, and Zika.
 These diseases know no borders, and Taiwan's needless exclusion from global health cooperation increases the dangers presented by global pandemics. - (4) Taiwan's international engagement has faced increased resistance from the PRC.
 Taiwan was not invited to the 2016 Assembly of the International Civil Aviation Organization (ICAO), despite participating as a guest at the organization's prior summit in 2013.
-Taiwan's request to participate in the 2016 General Assembly of the International Criminal Police Organization (INTERPOL) was also rejected.
+Taiwan's requests to participate in the General Assembly of the International Criminal Police Organization (INTERPOL) have also been rejected.
 In May 2017, PRC delegates disrupted a meeting of the Kimberley Process on conflict diamonds held in Perth, Australia, until delegates from Taiwan were asked to leave.
-In June 2017, the Republic of Panama granted diplomatic recognition to the PRC, terminating a longstanding diplomatic relationship with Taiwan.
+Since 2016, the Democratic Republic of São Tomé and Príncipe, the Republic of Panama, the Dominican Republic, Burkina Faso, and the Republic of El Salvador have terminated longstanding diplomatic relationships with Taiwan and granted diplomatic recognition to the PRC.